F. R. C. Hopkins

-Francis Rawdon Chesney Hopkins (1849 – 20 July 1916) was an Australian pastoralist and playwright, born in India.
+Francis Rawdon Chesney Hopkins (c.
+1849 – 20 July 1916) was an Australian pastoralist and playwright, born in India.

 History

-Hopkins was born on Colaba, Mumbai, India to Francis William Hopkins, RN, and Margaret Hopkins, née McNeil, and was educated in England.
+Hopkins was born on Colaba, Bombay, B9mbay Presidency, British India to Francis William Hopkins, RN, and Margaret Hopkins, née McNeil, and was educated in England.
 He was a cousin of General Sir George Chesney and Colonel Charles Chesney (authors of Battle of Dorking and Lee's Campaigns in Virginia and Maryland respectively), and nephew of Francis Rawdon Chesney.

 Hopkins left England for Australia around 1865, and worked for his uncle John Wilson, brother of Sir Samuel Wilson, at "Woodlands" near Crowlands, Victoria in the Wimmera district of Victoria, 1866–1871.

 He managed Toorangabby station near Echuca 1871–1875 and others of Sir Samuel Wilson's properties.

 In 1877 he was managing nearby Pericoota station, with its magnificent two-storey homestead, for Robertson and Wagner.

 In 1885, in partnership with Alexander Wilson (another brother of Sir Samuel) he purchased Errowanbang station near Carcoar, New South Wales, where he bred hybrid sheep from Havilah Merino ewes and Romney Marsh rams.

 It is reckoned his run could have reached something like 40,000 sheep.

 In 1889 Hopkins, with Wilson and Charles Hebden (1851–1915), purchased Coubil and Welbondongah stations in the Gwydir Shire in New South Wales, but did not leave Errowanbang.